weikangchia/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should be able to sort any data in runtime no worst than O(nlogn).
+5. Should work without requiring an installer.
 6. Should have a user-friendly user interface.
+7. Should store the data locally.

 ## Appendix D : Glossary